-The Corporation's operating activities are partially denominated in foreign currencies and thus have natural hedging effects.
-The Corporation's management of foreign currency risk is for risk hedging instead of speculative purposes.
+The Corporation's operating activities are partially denominated in foreign currencies and apply natural hedge.
+The purpose of the Corporation's management of the foreign currency risk is to hedge against the risk instead of making a profit.

 The strategy of foreign currency risk management is to review the net position exposed to foreign currency risk and manage the risk of the net position.
 The Corporation selects the instruments to hedge against currency exposure taking into consideration the hedging cost and period.
 The Corporation currently utilizes derivative financial instruments, including buy/sell foreign exchange forward contracts, to hedge against foreign currency exchange risk.